cslab-chosun/cslab-chosun.github.io/_pages/about.md

 ---
 layout: about
-title: about
+title: About
 permalink: /
-subtitle: Professor, <a href='https://www3.chosun.ac.kr/eng/1887/subview.do'>Department of Computer Engineering</a>, Chosun University.
+subtitle: Professor, <a href='https://www3.chosun.ac.kr/eng/1887/subview.do'>Department of Computer Engineering</a>, <a href='https://chosun.kr'>Chosun University</a>.

 profile:
   align: right